Cookiecodess/Cookiecodess/README.md

 These are people that I admire and feel like giving a shoutout to at the moment:

 - 3Blue1Brown/Grant Anderson.
 Math prodigy, top-notch educator. [[youtube](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw), [website](https://www.3blue1brown.com/), [github](https://github.com/3b1b)]
 - Neal.
-Creator of [neal.fun](https://neal.fun), a website full of humorous, at times oddly profound web games.
+Creator of [neal.fun](https://neal.fun), a website that's home to a growing collection of humorous, at times oddly profound web games, informative articles, and experiences.